 For example, you could compare things like Mosaic group to order frequency; if you find that group A has ten times the order volume as group B, then you’ll know that prospects who fall into group A will likely be more loyal, higher-value customers and therefore worth more ad spend.
 On the other hand, if you find that you have a large number of group B customers who’ve only purchased from your brand once, then you know they’re difficult to cross-sell to and you might not want to focus on them in your acquisition, retention, and growth efforts.

 Additionally, it’s a good idea to take a look at the types of products and categories that your highest-value groups typically shop for.
 For example, if you know that your highest-value customers fall into Mosaic group A, which products do those customers typically buy first?
 These items are your “hero products,” and they’ll make the greatest impact when you feature them in your acquisition efforts.

 ACQUISITION: Introduce high-value customers to your brand using insight-driven creative.

 Once you understand who your high-value Mosaic customer groups are, you can create lookalike audiences and target them with creative advertising tailored specifically to their segment.
-Prioritising your highest-value segments for acquisition is key, because these are the segments that will provide the greatest return to your business over their customer lifetime.
+Prioritizing your highest-value segments for acquisition is key, because these are the segments that will provide the greatest return to your business over their customer lifetime.

-Additionally, the insights regarding these segments’ lifestyles, attitudes, and behaviours can help you personalize your creative and messaging.
+Additionally, the insights regarding these segments’ lifestyles, attitudes, and behaviors can help you personalize your creative and messaging.
 In other words, how should you speak to each Mosaic group?
 Which messages would resonate most?

 The messages you send to an affluent, conservative, and family-oriented group should look drastically different than the ones you’d send to a single, liberal, and budget-constrained group, for example.
 Using this information, you can orchestrate hyper-targeted acquisition tracks for each group to ensure higher engagement and profitability.